 Edward's statue stands outside a London station.
 Which station?
 Which king?
-How's your history.
+How's your history?
 I have some memory aids for you.

 Edward VII statue stands outside Tooting Broadway.
 I found a picture of the statue as I was galloping through pictures of stations on the site about London railway stations.
-I was looking for all the hsitroc art deco buildings, and had hoped to find a gargoyle or mystical face, and given up hope of finding a plaque to a VIP person, let alone a statue.
+I was looking for all the historic art deco buildings, and had hoped to find a gargoyle or mystical face, and given up hope of finding a plaque to a VIP person, let alone a statue.

 But there stands the statue, right outside the station entrance.
-My family can't tell me which king was Edward VII and make a derisory guess at the 13th centruy.
+My family can't tell me which king was Edward VII and make a derisory guess at the 13th century.
 No, no no!
 I can see he's in modern dress.

 My guess was that he was Queen Victoria's son, who reigned from when she died until George V took over during the first world war.